imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-someone-dying.md

 - Freud, S. (1900). *The Interpretation of Dreams*.
 - Carrión, E. (2007). *Fire in the Interpretation of Dreams*.
 Journal of Onírica Psychology, 8(2), 45-56.

 This article is merely informative.
-Dream Insights does not offer diagnoses or treatments.
+AnalyzeMyDream does not offer diagnoses or treatments.
 For a more detailed analysis, consult a psychology professional.

 To explore more about the meaning of dreams, visit our [Meaning of Dreams](#) section.